ketyung/KyPayApp2/README.md

 And go to RapydPHP -> lib -> Core -> sqlfiles , look for the file kypay_db.sql and run this SQL file in your local MySQL to create all the required tables and import the data.

+And then you can run the app on the Xcode iOS simulator.